fiatconnect/fiatconnect-types/README.md

 ## Zod Schemas

-For each type exported from this package there is also a cooresponding [zod schema](https://www.npmjs.com/package/zod) with the name `{typeWithFirstCharLowercase}Schema`.
+For each type exported from this package there is also a corresponding [zod schema](https://www.npmjs.com/package/zod) with the name `{typeWithFirstCharLowercase}Schema`.
 So for example `TransferStatus` has `transferStatusSchema`.

 ```typescript
 import {